 IACA’s “Best Of” seminars are aimed at professionals eager to improve the design, management, and sustainability of their anti-corruption efforts.
-Each two-day seminar is delivered by a pre-eminent anti-corruption authority who shares the “best of” his or her work.
+Each seminar is delivered by a pre-eminent anti-corruption specialist who shares the “best of” his or her most recent work.

 |Language of Instruction||English|